4babushkin/vagrant_wordpress/readme.md

 **mysql** role is started only in dbserver VM.
 This role installs and configurates mysql server for Wordpress

-I didn't write a role for installing apache.
+I didn't write a role for installing Apache, PHP and Wordpress.
 I wrote a playbook /**playboks/wordpress.yml** and imported it to the main playbook **site.yml**. because it is permitted.

 ## P.S.